 What work are you doing now?

-I am currently the Collections Management and Engagement Archivist in the University Archives at the University of North Carolina at Chapel Hill.
-My work focuses on preserving and providing access to materials documenting the history of the university and promoting engagement with that history.
+Previously, I served as the Collections Management and Engagement Archivist in the University Archives at the University of North Carolina.
+There, I preserved and provided access to materials documenting the history of the university and promoted engagement with that history.

 Why did you choose to pursue the certificate in Digital Public Humanities?

 I wanted to expand my repertoire of skills and tools for engaging the public with history through digital media.
-My work includes developing online exhibits and guides, and I wanted to make these resources more meaningful and engaging to the communities I serve.
+My work at UNC Chapel Hill included developing online exhibits and guides, and I wanted to make these resources more meaningful and engaging to the communities I served

 What knowledge or skills from the program have been particularly valuable to you?